Kalippu

 Kalippu is a 2019 Indian Malayalam-language action thriller film written and directed by Jessen Joseph.
-Film Film producer under the banner of High Mastcinemas.
+The film was producer under the banner of High Mastcinemas.
 The film features Tamil film actor Bala Singh, Kalasala Babu, Shalil Kallur, Ambika Mohan, Jeffin and Anaz Sainudeen.

 Plot

 Kalippu is a film bound with the stories of 2 groups in choola colony.
 The film is about a group of youngsters who act for the common people who were denied of justice.
 This film moves through all the injustice that is happening in our society.

 Cast

 Music

 The film score is composed by Amarnath and Anaz Sainudeen.
 The song "Vidaran Kothikkum Matrayil" was composed by AmarNath.
 The other two songs, "Chembazhak" and "Manushya Nee", were thus composed by GAnaz sainudeen.

 Track listing

 Release

 Kalippu was released in India on 10 May 2019.
 The film had a digital release through Amazon Prime Video.

 Critical reception

 The Times of India rated 1.5 out of 5 and wrote it "Kalippu is a poorly made movie that masquerades as a social drama with numerous messages".